hamajyotan/active_record_compose/README.md

 However, if a callback is written directly in the AR model, it is necessary to consider the case where the model is updated in other contexts.
 In particular, if you frequently create with test data, previously unnecessary processing will be called at every point of creation.
 In addition to cost, the more complicated the callbacks you write, the more difficult it will be to create even a single test data.
-If the callbacks are written in a class that inherits from `ApplicationRecordCompose::Model`, the AR model itself will not be polluted, and the context can be limited.
+If the callbacks are written in a class that inherits from `ActiveRecordCompose::Model`, the AR model itself will not be polluted, and the context can be limited.

 ```ruby
 class AccountRegistration < ActiveRecordCompose::Model